gmail unsubscribeemail managementproductivity

 • Create automatic Gmail filters

-• Prevent future emails from reaching inbox
+• Prevent future emails from reaching your inbox

 Pricing: